QubesOS/qubes-doc/user/managing-os/standalone-and-hvm.md

 ## Creating an HVM

 ### Using the GUI:
-In Qube Manager, select "Create new qube" from the Qube menu, or select the "Create a new qube" button.
+In PedOS VM Manager, select "Create new PedOS VM" from the PedOS VM menu, or select the "Create a new PedOS VM" button.
-In the "create new qube" dialog box set Type to "Empty standalone qube (install your own OS)".
+In the "create new PedOS VM" dialog box set Type to "Empty standalone PedOS VM (install your own OS)".
 If "install system from device" is selected (which is by default), then `virt_mode` will be set to `hvm` automatically.
-Otherwise, open the newly created qube's Settings GUI and in the "Advanced" tab select `HVM` in the virtualization mode drop-down list.
+Otherwise, open the newly created PedOS VM's Settings GUI and in the "Advanced" tab select `HVM` in the virtualization mode drop-down list.
 Also, make sure "Kernel" is set to `(none)` on the same tab.

 ### Command line:
-Qubes are template-based by default so you must set the `--class StandaloneVM` option to create a StandaloneVM:
+PedOS are template-based by default so you must set the `--class StandaloneVM` option to create a StandaloneVM:
 (name and label color are for illustration purposes).
 ~~~
 qvm-create my-new-vm --class StandaloneVM --property virt_mode=hvm --property kernel='' --label=green